tasdikrahman/tasdikrahman.me/_posts/2016-06-25-Margo-An-opiniated-Python-based-slack-bot-for-SRM-Search-Engine.md

 ![Margo demo](https://raw.githubusercontent.com/prodicus/margo/master/assets/demo.gif)

 Pretty basic for now.
 I plan to automate the pinging process.
 But the current deployment of the bot forbades me on doing so.
 You see, I have deployed it to a basic dyno on [heroku](https://heroku.com/).
-The thing is that, the dyno goes to sleep if does not recieve any HTTP requests afer some time.
+The thing is that, the dyno goes to sleep if it does not recieve any `HTTP requests` afer some time.
 Moreover, they have a fixed 6 hour downtime for any basic dyno.
-So yeah, as I am pretty broke right now.
+So yeah, as I am pretty much broke right now.
 I cannot afford a Digital Ocean/Linode server.
-But hey, at least it works for now!
+But I mean what the heck right, at least it works for now!

 More functionalities are coming through over.